stenciljs/site/versioned_docs/version-v4.33/guides/server-side-rendering.md

 }
 ```

+## Two SSR Approaches

+Stencil provides two distinct strategies for server-side rendering, each designed to solve different challenges and use cases.
+These approaches emerged from the complex nature of rendering Web Components on the server, where traditional browser APIs don't exist.

+### Strategy 1: The Compiler Approach (Universal SSR)

+The compiler-based approach, implemented in the `@stencil/ssr` package, works as a build-time plugin that intercepts your code and performs AST (Abstract Syntax Tree) transformations.
+It transforms components at compile time.

+#### How It Works

+1. **Build-time interception**: The plugin (Vite or Webpack) receives your JSX code after transformation
+2. **AST analysis**: Parses JavaScript into an Abstract Syntax Tree to identify Stencil components
+3. **Prop analysis**: Analyzes the props being passed to each component
+4. **Pre-rendering**: Calls Stencil's hydrate module to render the component server-side
+5. **Code replacement**: Replaces the original component with a wrapper containing pre-rendered HTML

+#### When to Use Compiler-Based SSR

+✅ **Multiple framework support**: Need to support Vite, Remix, Next.js, and other meta-frameworks
+✅ **Performance critical applications**: Where response speed is paramount
+✅ **Predictable props**: Components with static or build-time determinable data
+✅ **"Set it and forget it" solutions**: Want minimal runtime complexity

+#### Advantages

+- **Universal compatibility**: Works with any React meta-framework
+- **Zero runtime overhead**: No server processing during requests
+- **Handles deep nesting**: Excellent at rendering complex component compositions
+- **Clean separation**: Clear distinction between build-time and runtime concerns
+- **Consistent performance**: Predictable response times

+#### Disadvantages

+- **Static props only**: Cannot resolve dynamic props at compile time (e.g., `prop={calculateValue()}`)
+- **Build-time configuration required**: Needs plugin setup
+- **Hydration mismatches**: Still prone to occasional client/server differences

+### Strategy 2: The Runtime Approach (Next.js Server Components)

+The runtime approach leverages Next.js Server Components to perform real-time SSR.
+When the server encounters a Stencil component, it renders it on-demand during the request cycle.

+#### How It Works

+1. **Component interception**: Next.js hits a Stencil component during server rendering
+2. **Prop serialization**: Uses `serializeProperty` to handle complex objects, Maps, Sets, and even `Infinity`
+3. **Children transformation**: Attempts to transform React children into strings using `react-dom/server`
+4. **Async rendering**: Calls Stencil's `renderToString` (Promise-based) on the server
+5. **React node recreation**: Parses resulting HTML back into React nodes using `html-react-parser`

+#### When to Use Runtime-Based SSR

+✅ **Next.js commitment**: When you're fully invested in the Next.js ecosystem
+✅ **Dynamic values**: Props that are highly dynamic or computed at runtime
+✅ **Light DOM access**: Need to include children in server rendering

+#### Advantages

+- **Full prop access**: All props available with resolved values at runtime
+- **Light DOM inclusion**: Can include children during serialization
+- **Dynamic value support**: Handles runtime-computed values perfectly
+- **True isomorphic rendering**: Complete server-client parity
+- **Complex object handling**: Built-in serialization for advanced data types

+#### Disadvantages

+- **Next.js only**: Requires Server Components support
+- **Dual component management**: Must maintain both client and server wrappers
+- **Performance overhead**: Runtime serialization adds latency
+- **Additional Setup**: Requires importing components from a separate export path, e.g. `my-react-components/next`

+### Choosing Your Strategy

+Here's the battle-tested decision tree from real-world implementation:

+#### Use the Compiler Approach when:
+- You need to support multiple frameworks beyond Next.js
+- Performance is your top priority
+- Your components have predictable, static props
+- You want a "set it and forget it" solution
+- You're building a content-focused site (marketing, docs, blogs)

+#### Use the Runtime Approach when:
+- You're committed to Next.js and Server Components
+- You need full Light DOM access for complex compositions
+- Your props are highly dynamic or computed at runtime
+- You're okay with additional complexity for more rendering power
+- You're building highly interactive, data-driven applications

 ## Enable SSR for StencilJS

 For serializing Stencil components on the server, Stencil uses a package called `@stencil/ssr` which you can install via: